Water2style/FCN-pytorch-CanRun/README.md

 # FCN-pytorch-CanRun
-FCN-Pytorch FOR beginners
+FCN-Pytorch FOR beginners,It's a east implemention of FCN using pytorch，Just need change the datasets path.

 FOR ALL semantic segmentation beginners!
 This repo is modified from https://github.com/pochih/FCN-pytorch, thanks this lovely bro.

 Enviroment: Pytorch 1.0.0 python 3.7 cuda10

-It's a east implemention of FCN using pytorch，Just need change the datasets path.

-If you want to use Camvid dataset,in CamVid file,you should:
+USAGE:

 python CamVid_utlis.py
 python train.py
------if you stop the trainning half time,you can run :python train.py --resume checkpoint.tar To resuming the train If you want to use Cityscapes dataset,in Cityscapes file,you should:
+RESUME trainning :python train.py --resume checkpoint.tar

 python Cityscapes_utlis.py
 python traincity.py
------if you stop the trainning half time,you can run :python traincity.py --resume checkpoint.tar To resuming the train If you have some problems,welcome to ISSUE or send e-mail to me.
+RESUME trainning :python traincity.py --resume checkpoint.tar

+If you have some problems,welcome to ISSUE or send e-mail to me.
 Thanks

 个人矫情，回顾一下小白入门的辛酸泪